Associate Degree of Arts

 English Proficiency

-Applicants whose entry qualifications were obtained in an institution where English is not the language of instruction normally requires a minimum IELTS (or equivalent) score of 6.0 in all bands of the test.
-A student can be admitted provisionally into the Award Name when they have an IELTS result of 6.0 with no score less than 5.5 in all bands of the test.
+Applicants whose entry qualifications were obtained in an institution where English is not the language of instruction normally requires a minimum IELTS (or equivalent) score of 6.0 in all bands of the test with no score less than 5.5 in all bands of the test.

 The Associate Degree of Arts requires the completion of 72 credit points (8 units) which shall include: